piured/courel/README-doxy.md

 ## OnHoldIsPartiallyRolledBack

-A hold is partially rolled back when the new song time $t$ is in the hold's action range.
+A hold is partially rolled back when the new song time \f$t\f$ is in the hold's action range.
 This method is called multiple times until a hold is completely rolled back.

 This method is mostly used to redraw the hold in the screen, and position is head accordingly.

 ## OnHoldIsRolledBack

-Unlike the event `Courel.Subscription.ISubscriber.OnHoldIsPartiallyRolledBack`, this method is called only once per hold when the hold is completely rolled back, i.e. when the new song time $t$ is before the action time of the hold.
+Unlike the event `Courel.Subscription.ISubscriber.OnHoldIsPartiallyRolledBack`, this method is called only once per hold when the hold is completely rolled back, i.e. when the new song time \f$t\f$ is before the action time of the hold.

 This method is also mostly used to redraw the hold in the screen, and position is head accordingly.